daizutabi/ivory/docs/tutorial/core.md

 run.model
 ```

-Do you feel this method is unnecessary?
-This method is prepared for [hyperparameter tuning](../tuning).
+Do you feel this function is unnecessary?
+This function is prepared for [hyperparameter tuning](../tuning).

-In some case, you may want to change a part of list.
+In some case, you may want to change elements of list.
 Use *0-indexed dot-notation*.

 ```python
 params = {"hidden_sizes.1": 5}